AdobeDocs/certification.en/help/certifications/restart-program.md

 ### Select the applicable exam based on role to restart your Adobe Campaign certification.

 +++ADS-E821 Adobe **Campaign Standard Developer** expert restart exam

+Instructions for restarting your certification:

+Step 1 - Review the exam objectives
+Step 2 - Review the resources
+Step 3 - Take and pass the exam

 ### Get ready